khansobuz/SC-OVAD/README.md

 🧠 Abstract

 We propose SC-OVAD, a Scene-Conditioned Contrastive Open-Vocabulary Decoupling framework for weakly supervised video anomaly detection.

-Specifically:

-A Scene-Conditioned Normality Prototype (SCNP) module learns contamination-aware and scene-adaptive normal representations for robust anomaly modeling.
-A Scene-Conditioned Semantic Event Chain (SCSEC) module models anomaly detection as semantic event transition deviation, capturing inconsistencies between expected and observed event evolution in a scene-aware space.
-An Open-Vocabulary Contrastive Decoupling (OVCD) module disentangles scene appearance and semantic event dynamics while aligning video representations with language-defined concepts for unseen anomaly detection.

 Extensive experiments on UCF-Crime, XD-Violence, and UBnormal demonstrate that SC-OVAD achieves state-of-the-art performance and strong generalization to unseen anomaly categories.

 ⚙️ Implementation Details